 Finally, prepare your own budget by listing all tasks, the materials required, and who is going to do the work.
 You can then go out and get quotes for materials and estimates for each trade.
 Make sure you allow for skips, scaffold hire, plant hire, and tools.

-7. Blowing the Budget on Unnecessary Work
+7. Blow the Budget on Unnecessary Work

-Aspiring renovators sometimes get so focused on getting the desired ‘visual result’ with fabulous kitchens, décor and so on, that they risk running out of money for works to the building envelope — sometimes referred to as the ‘unseens’.
+Aspiring renovators sometimes get so focused on getting the desired ‘visual result’ with fabulous kitchen designs, décor and so on, that they risk running out of money for works to the building envelope — sometimes referred to as the ‘unseens’.
 If you don’t prioritise key works, such as leaking roofs, timber decay and structural movement, it won’t be long before deterioration of the fabric takes hold, at which point it might be a matter of some regret that so much of the budget was showered on top-of-the-range designer appliances.

 Many renovators also have a tendency to underestimate the level of work required to upgrade existing services such as electrics and heating systems to make them fit for purpose.
 A lot of unnecessary work can be prevented in period properties (1930s and older) by adopting a ‘repair not replace’ approach.